seanpmaxwell/React-Ts-Best-Practices/README.md

 export default ContactForm;
 ```

 The submit button stays enabled.
-Disabling it until the form is valid hides why submission isn’t possible, and a disabled button can’t receive keyboard focus.
-Instead, a submit attempt fires the `invalid` event on each field that fails native validation (including whitespace-only values, via `pattern`), which reveals that field’s error message.
+Disabling it hides why submission is blocked and removes it from keyboard focus.
+Instead, a submit attempt fires `invalid` on each failing field (including whitespace-only values, via `pattern`), which reveals that field's error.

-The native email input also provides browser email-format validation during form submission.
-It does not prove that an address exists, and client-side validation does not replace server-side validation.
+The native email input adds browser format validation on submit.
+It does not prove the address exists, and client validation never replaces server validation.

-Notice that the input does not trim the value on every keystroke.
-Doing that can interfere with typing spaces and moving the cursor.

-Normalize values at a deliberate boundary, such as submission, and only when the field’s rules allow it.
+The input does not trim on every keystroke—that interferes with typing spaces and cursor movement.
+Normalize at a deliberate boundary, such as submission, when the field's rules allow.

-The parent supplies `onSubmit`, so this form does not need to know which service or API client handles the submitted data.
-An asynchronous workflow should also provide appropriate pending and error feedback.
+The parent supplies `onSubmit`, so the form does not know which service handles the data.
+An async workflow should also provide pending and error feedback.

 ---